Erika Morini: Career

-When she made her début in 1916, with the Leipzig Gewandhaus and the Berlin Philharmonic orchestra, under Arthur Nikisch, the critics made no allowance for her youth, but spoke of her work as the equal of that of the most famous of the younger generation of violinists.
-On the voyage from Europe to New York, Morini and her cousin Louis played violin and clarinet for the first class passengers aboard the ship, and were given first class accommodations on account of their popularity.
-Her American début at the age of seventeen in New York (January 26, 1921) was one of the musical sensations of the year.
-Shortly after her New York début, she was presented with the Guadagnini violin which had been owned by the celebrated American Violinist Maud Powell, who had died in 1920.
+When she made her début in 1916, with the Leipzig Gewandhaus Orchestra and the Berlin Philharmonic, under Arthur Nikisch, the critics made no allowance for her youth, but spoke of her work as the equal of that of the most famous of the younger generation of violinists.
+On the voyage from Europe to New York, Morini and her cousin Louis played violin and clarinet for the first-class passengers aboard the ship, and were given first-class accommodations on account of their popularity.
+Her American début at the age of seventeen in New York City on January 26, 1921 was one of the musical sensations of the year.
+Shortly after her New York début, she was presented with the Guadagnini violin which had been owned by the American violinist Maud Powell, who had died in 1920.
 In March 1921, Morini made her first recordings for the Victor Talking Machine Company in Camden, New Jersey, accompanied on the piano by her sister, Alice.
 She made her first visit to London in 1923.

-She resided in Austria until 1938, when she relocated to New York and began spelling her first name Erica. she continued to make regular concert appearances and taught at the Mannes College of Music.
+She resided in Austria until 1938, when she relocated to New York and began spelling her first name 'Erica'. she continued to make regular concert appearances and taught at the Mannes College of Music.
 In 1962, she and Isaac Stern, Zino Francescatti and Nathan Milstein appeared in a memorial concert for violinist Fritz Kreisler.

 Along with the Guadagnini violin, Morini also played the "Davidov" Stradivarius violin from the year 1727, named for the Russian cellist Karl Davydov.
 Morini’s father had purchased it for her in Paris in 1924 for $10,000.

-Harold C. Schonberg, music critic of The New York Times, once described Miss Morini as "probably the greatest woman violinist who ever lived," though that notion was not one that pleased her.
-"A violinist is a violinist," she said, "and I am to be judged as one – not as a female musician."
+Harold C. Schonberg, music critic of The New York Times, once described Morini as "probably the greatest woman violinist who ever lived", though that notion was not one that pleased her.
+"A violinist is a violinist", she said, "and I am to be judged as one – not as a female musician."

 It was as a musician pure and simple that she earned consistently enthusiastic reviews.
-After a 10-year hiatus from the New York concert stage, she returned in 1976 to give a final recital at Hunter College; Donal Henahan wrote in The Times that the concert was "one of the most musically satisfying of this season."
+After a 10-year hiatus from the New York concert stage, she returned in 1976 to give a final recital at Hunter College; Donal Henahan wrote in The New York Times that the concert was "one of the most musically satisfying of this season".
 Following this concert, she retired from the stage and reportedly never played the violin again.

 Morini's valuable Davidov Stradivarius (as well as paintings, letters, and her scores, complete with fingerings and other valuable notes) were stolen from her New York City apartment shortly before her death in October 1995, at the age of 91.
 She had been hospitalized with heart disease and was never told of the theft.
 The crime remains unsolved.

 Legacy

 Morini is believed to be the last surviving recording artist who made acoustic Red Seal Records for the Victor Talking Machine Company.
-Four months after her death, Erica Morini was described in the journal The Strad as the “most bewitching woman violinist of this century.”
+Four months after her death, Morini was described in the journal The Strad as the “most bewitching woman violinist of this century”.